OysteinBruin/PlcCom/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/r0t26jb4f00cu2d8?svg=true)](https://ci.appveyor.com/project/OysteinBruin/plccom)  [![Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <br/>

 PlcCom is a WPF desktop application for real time data communication with one or more Siemens SIMATIC controllers.
-Development is in progress, but there is notn a stable, usable release yet.
+Development is in progress, but there is no stable, usable release available yet.

 ## Technologies